Visa Programs for High-Skilled Workers

 - Primary Fraud Indicators for Referral (8-28-12)

-L-1B Adjudications: In April 2012, the American Immigration Council filed a FOIA request seeking records issued by USCIS and/or DHS, or used by USCIS and/or DHS, from January 2008 to the present, to instruct, train and/or guide (1) Immigration Service Officers or (2) employees of the Department of State, including but not limited to consular officers, on the adjudication of L-1B intracompany transferee petitions, including but not limited to the interpretation of the term “specialized knowledge”.
+L-1B Adjudications: In May 2012, the American Immigration Council filed a FOIA request seeking records issued by USCIS and/or DHS, or used by USCIS and/or DHS, from January 2008 to the present, to instruct, train and/or guide (1) Immigration Service Officers or (2) employees of the Department of State, including but not limited to consular officers, on the adjudication of L-1B intracompany transferee petitions, including but not limited to the interpretation of the term “specialized knowledge”.
+In October 2012, USCIS produced documents in its possession as of May 14, 2012, the date it began its records search.
+The documents produced do not appear to have been intended for use outside of USCIS.
+The Council did not receive any documents from USCIS concerning instruction, training or guidance for Department of State employees.

 Mandamus Actions: Avoiding Dismissal and Proving the Case (August 6, 2009).